It's hard to decide what the best part of this weekend was:

 4) Eating delicious fresh food!

-We woke up at 11am on Saturday and enjoyed a veggie breakfast before driving to Cheltenham to start what is called 'The Romantic Drive' across the Cotswolds.
+We woke up at 11am on Saturday and enjoyed breakfast before driving to Cheltenham to start what is called 'The Romantic Drive' across the Cotswolds.
 It is miles of beautiful countryside circumnavigated by a road that goes between each of the villages - some with only a few houses and some with town squares but all with a history dating back to the English Civil Wars.

 After starting the drive we came across Winchcombe and signs to Sudeley castle, before we knew it we were driving down a narrow road and approaching the castle grounds.
 After parking we were wandered into a tent where we were told about the history of the castle and what to expect if we entered.
 As it was such a nice day we decided that strolling around the grounds, rather than the inside of the castle, was the better choice and it really was.
 The grounds were beautiful and every corner held a new view - either across the Cotswolds or of the castle.